wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 ## Names

+To form a PHP identifier from a name in the WebIDL spec, first replace any non-alphanumeric characters with `_`.
+(This isn't generally needed except when turning enumeration values into identifiers.)

-Since PHP has a number of reserved words in the language, identifiers of PHP constructs corresponding to WebIDL definitions need to be escaped to avoid conflicts.
+Since PHP has a number of reserved words in the language, identifiers of PHP constructs corresponding to WebIDL definitions then need to be escaped to avoid conflicts.
 There are also reserved method names used for PHP interfaces like `ArrayAccess` and `Countable` which could conflict with WebIDL definitions.
 Finally, WebIDL properties are turned